aassir54/SciterSharp/README.md

 ### From Source

-Clone the repository and compile the project for your platform: SciterSharpWindows or SciterSharpGTK.
-In your project, add the resulting SciterSharpWindows.dll or SciterSharpGTK.dll as a reference.
+Clone the repository and compile the project for your platform.
+In your project, add the resulting SciterSharpWindows.dll, SciterSharpGTK.dll or SciterSharpOSX.dll as a reference.

 ## Requirements